-In summer months, the mountains are a runners playground.
-Most people take 5 or 6 days to hike this one, but if you’re a ultra-running mountain machine then get after this 100K in some of Bishop’s most scenic backyard: the Evolution Lakes Loop from North Lake to South Lake.
+In the summer months, the mountains are a runner’s playground.
+Most people take 5 or 6 days to hike this one, but if you’re an ultra-running mountain machine then get after this 100K in some of Bishop’s most scenic backyard: the Evolution Lakes Loop from North Lake to South Lake.

 See you on the trails!